How to Add Support for a Module

 • Modules that the ESP-AT project supports, but you want to modify the default configuration.

-Open your local factory_param_data.csv , insert a new row at the end, set the parameters as needed.
-In the example, we set platform to PLATFORM_ESP32, module_name to WROOM32-SDIO, as well as other parameters as follows (see Factory Parameter Configuration for what each parameter represents):
+Open your local factory_param_data.csv , insert a new row at the end, and set the relevant parameters as needed.
+In this example, we set platform to PLATFORM_ESP32 and module_name to ESP32-USER-DEFINED.
+The values for other parameters are shown in the table below (for parameter meanings, please refer to Factory Parameter Configuration).

 • platform: PLATFORM_ESP32